rvandewater/ReciPys/README.md

 ## Installation

-You can install ReciPys from pip using:
+You can install ReciPies from pip using:

 ```
 pip install recipies
 ```

-> Note that the package is called `recipies` and not `recipys` on pip due to a name clash with an existing package.
+> Note that the package is called `recipies` and not `ReciPies` on pip due to a name clash with an existing package.
 >
-You can install ReciPys from source to ensure you have the latest version:
+You can install ReciPies from source to ensure you have the latest version:

 ```
 conda env update -f environment.yml
-conda activate recipys
+conda activate ReciPies
 pip install -e .
 ```